mursalal/darknet/README.md

-# Training Flickr Logos 27
+# Training on Flickr Logos 27 or BelgaLogos

 ## Download Flickr Logos 27 dataset